 - web hosting provider login

-- website control panel login (cPanel for example)
+- hosting control panel login (cPanel, for example)

 - FTP logins

 - domain registrar